fergomrom/routiner/README.md

 ![Routiner screenshot](https://github.com/ferkaz/routiner/blob/master/public/img/screenshot1.png?raw=true)

+This application is built using AngularJS on the frontend and NodeJS+MongoDB for the backend.

 ### Installation

 First thing, you need a MongoDB running instance.
 You can find more information about it on [their official website](https://www.mongodb.com/).